The Quick Guide To

 It’s easier to live in a foreign country if you have a group of people who share your language and can sympathize with your struggles.
 However, most Mexican cities don’t have a lot of English-speaking expats.
 So if you want to fully immerse yourself and get the authentic experience of living in Mexico, you’ll easily find that too.

 Whether you want to mix in with other English speakers or want to get a feel of more authentic Mexico is up to you.
 Living in Mexico, you’ll have the choice of where you want to live and how comfortable you feel there.
 Luckily, in today’s world of information, you can easily do some research beforehand so you can nail down a few cities and towns you’d like to scope out on your visit.
-And even if your Spanish is limited, Mexicans are some of the friendliest and patient people you’ll ever meet.
+And even if your Spanish is limited, Mexicans are some of the friendliest and most patient people you’ll ever meet.
 They’ll go out of their way to try and understand what you are trying to say.

 Ease of Getting a Residency Visa